 You are responsible for payment of all disbursements incurred on your behalf such as counsel’s fees, expert reports, fees payable to governmental bodies and couriers (“expenses”).
 We will obtain your approval before incurring disbursements.
 You are also responsible for expenses such as couriers and photocopying.
 We will require a payment on account of any disbursement involving professional fees.

-Our policy for payment of fees and expenses (“costs”) is:
+Our policy for payment of legal costs and expenses (“costs”) is:

-Gannons will retain your file in full and not release it to you or a third party until all costs have been fully discharged.
+Gannons will retain funds and your files and not release either to you or a third party until all costs have been fully discharged.